Skip to the content

 To be real, being devoted these days is a challenge.
 I wonder myself how to embody devotion when the world changes so fast, people and circumstances are unpredictable and so many untruths scatter all about.
 None of us wants to believe in anyone or anything blindly.
 Worshipping false idols is the opposite of devotion.
 Devotion can never be blind.
 It always requires not just the heart, but “third-eye” insight.

-.one that inevitably includes LOSS.
+And so we come to heart felt devotion if not it through a kind of trial and error….one that inevitably includes LOSS.
 Like a yoga practice that requires experimentation and exploration, perhaps being devoted to throwing out the old technique that doesn’t serve you is as important as discovering something anew.
 The process of awakening, what Walt Whitman once termed the process of “slow dilation,” itself requires devotion.
 It is like a child’s need to know.
 If we cannot permit ourselves to open to the new, to dilate slowly, then our devotion, our love can get stagnate.
 You may put your devotion into someone or something, and realize 20 years later that your heart needs something else, that your center of gravity changes… and you change.

 Perhaps what we need is a commitment to stay devoted to learning, evolving and to the process of becoming.
 Otherwise we risk stagnation.
 The line between love and devotion and attachment is a thin one.
 Like the story of the monk who grew attached to the Buddha: